4d48/flowlauncher-tags/README.md

 - basic commands to assign, remove tags and list programs

 ## Installation
-Download the source code and put the folder here: <br>
+Download the latest release, unzip it and put the folder here: <br>
 `%AppData%\FlowLauncher\Plugins\`

 ## Usage